mhjarvis/The-Odin-Project-Notes/ruby.md

     7.odd?              //true

 ## Strings
 Can be formed with either single (string literals) or double quotes.
 Note that string interpolation and the escape characters only work within double quotes.
+Strings can be changed, but every time a string is used, Ruby has to store it in memory even if an existing string with the same value already exists.

 ### Concatenation
 There are multiple ways to concatenate strings: